-The size, composition and equipment of the proposed PCASP team should be carefully discussed and agreed as necessary by the shipowner contracting with the PMSC.
-Factors for consideration may include:

-- .1 Size of the PCASP Team this will be influenced by factors including: length of the estimated time of the vessel transit, latest threat assessment, the agreed duties of the PCASP team (will they act as additional lookouts, assist with rigging self protection measures?) and the size and type of vessel.
-The analysis should indicate the minimum number of persons that should form the security team, taking into account the need for continuity of protection in the event of injury or illness. - .2 Ship safety certificate the size of the PCASP team plus the crew should not exceed that specified in the Ship's Safety Certificate.
-If the ship safety certificate requirements cannot be met due to added security personnel, then the flag Administration should be consulted. - .3 Composition it is important that there is an appropriate hierarchy, experience and skill mix within the onboard PCASP team.
-The team leader should be competent in vessel vulnerability and risk assessments and be able to advise on ship protection measures.
-It is recommended that one of the PCASP personnel be qualified as the team medic. - .4 Equipment requirements this will be influenced by factors including: length of the estimated time of the vessel transit, latest threat assessment, the agreed duties of the PCASP team, (will they act as additional lookouts, utilize day and night vision equipment, assist with rigging self protection measures?) and the size and type of vessel.
-Enhanced medical equipment is recommended.

-.5 Firearms - the appropriate firearms package to be employed in accordance with the applicable flag State national legislation pertaining to the type, carriage and use of firearms by PCASP, in order to provide an accurate and graduated level of deterrence, at a distance.
+- 5.6 The size, composition and equipment of the proposed PCASP team should be carefully discussed and agreed as necessary by the shipowner contracting with the PMSC.
+Factors for consideration may include: - .1 Size of the PCASP team this will be influenced by factors including: length of the estimated time of the ship transit, latest threat assessment, the agreed duties of the PCASP team (e.g. will they act as additional lookouts and assist with rigging self-protection measures?) and the size and type of ship, its speed and freeboard.
+The analysis should indicate the minimum number of persons that should form the security team, taking into account the need for continuity of protection in the event of injury or illness; - .2 Ship safety certificate the size of the PCASP team plus the crew should not exceed that specified in the ship's safety certificate.
+If the ship safety certificate requirements cannot be met due to added security personnel, then the flag Administration should be consulted; - .3 Composition it is important that there is an appropriate hierarchy, experience and skill mix within the onboard PCASP team.
+The team leader should be competent in ship vulnerability and risk assessments and be able to advise on ship protection measures.
+It is recommended that one of the PCASP personnel be qualified as the team medic; - .4 Equipment requirements this will be influenced by factors including: length of the estimated time of the ship transit, latest threat assessment, the agreed duties of the PCASP team (will they act as additional lookouts, utilize day- and night-vision equipment, assist with rigging self-protection measures?) and the size and type of ship.
+Enhanced medical equipment is recommended: and - .5 Firearms the appropriate firearms package to be employed in accordance with the applicable flag State national legislation pertaining to the type, carriage and use of firearms by PCASP, in order to provide an accurate and graduated level of deterrence, at a distance.